yvelikova/axway-open-docs/content/en/docs/api_mgmt_overview/api_mgmt_components/apibuilder.md

 ### Mock

 To mock an API with API-Builder you basically follow the same steps as for the API-First approach.
-See this video:
+See this video:\
-{< youtube 5paF271XmdM >}}
+{{< youtube 5paF271XmdM >}}

 ## Deployment